UT-GlobalSeismology/anisotime/README.md

 ### For Windows users:

-Please [check](https://java.com/ja/download/installed8.jsp) if you have Java Runtime Environment.
 Batch file for Windows can be downloaded [here](https://bit.ly/2QUnqJr).

     // You can easily get this path when you drag and drop the file on the prompt.